PolusAI/image-tools/polus-precompute-mesh-plugin/README.md

 # WIPP Widget

-This WIPP plugin handles 3D images and creates the necessary files to be compatible with Neuroglancer.
+This WIPP plugin handles 3D images and creates the necessary files to view Progressive Meshes in Neuroglancer.

-Two types of inputs can be handled:

-1) Intensity Based Images
-2) Segmentation
-    This type of data can also generate meshes with Levels of Details.

 Contact [Madhuri Vihani](Madhuri.Vihani@axleinfo.com) for more information.